About Us

 Leadership

 Prior to arriving at Lighthouse, he and his wife served their previous church in many capacities, to include leading worship faithfully for the last 20 years.
-They have a hunger and thirst for the Word of God, they love to pray, praise, and worship, and they are excited to continue to carry out the Great Commission, as disciples making disciples in the City of Westbrook, ME, and beyond, leading others to the Way, the Truth, and the Life—Jesus Christ.
+They have a hunger and thirst for the Word of God, they love to pray, praise, worship, and they are excited to continue to carry out the Great Commission, as disciples making disciples, in the City of Westbrook, ME, and beyond, leading others to the Way, the Truth, and the Life—Jesus Christ.

-They know this mission cannot be accomplished unless they abide in Christ and receive the empowerment of the Holy Spirit for as the scriptures say; “Not by might nor by power, but by my Spirit, says the Lord Almighty” (Zechariah 4:6).
+They know this mission cannot be accomplished unless they abide in Christ and receive the empowerment of the Holy Spirit for as the Scriptures say; “Not by might nor by power, but by my Spirit, says the Lord Almighty” (Zechariah 4:6).

 What We Exist to Do